cooperbrislain/cooperbrislain.github.io/_posts/cooper_brislain_resume_all.md

 * Helped new coders learn, pointed them to the right resources and answered questions.
 * Created an Auction Machine.
-* Learned RegEx like the back of my hand

 EDUCATION
 ---------